nightscout/nightscout.github.io/docs/vendors/VPS/docker.md

 Original documentation from [Jason](https://github.com/nightscout/nightscout-docker).
 More from [Andries](https://gist.github.com/Andries-Smit/daac75cd4c06af78cde68c5dec941705) and [Peter](https://github.com/peterleimbach/TestNightscoutDockerUbuntuServer22.04LTS) (traefik as below), [justmara](https://github.com/justmara/ns-setup) and [Ireneusz](https://github.com/ireneusz-ptak/ns-docker).

+If you want to deploy with CoreOS look [here](https://danielscrivano.com/blog/posts/nightscout/).

 A comprehensive description of the yaml file for mongo and Nightscout setup [here](https://github.com/LostOnTheLine/Nightscout_Docker-Compose).

 If you don't own a domain name, get a DDNS name now: see [here](/nightscout/dns).